BlockSigner/cove/site/content/english/enable-qes.md

 {{% /heading %}}

 {{% collapsible 1 "Maximise the legal weight of your electronic signature" %}}
 At Skribble you sign with the qualified electronic signature (QES).
 This is [the highest e-signature standard](/signaturestandards).
 For this, the law requires an identity verification through personal contact.
-Exceptions are financial intermediaries who may <br class="hide-for-mobile">carry out identity verification using video identification.{{% /collapsible %}}
+Exceptions are financial intermediaries who may carry out identity verification using video identification.{{% /collapsible %}}

 {{% collapsible 2 "Do I have to be identified again before each QES signature?" %}}
 No. Your e-ID is valid for 5 years or until the expiry of the document of identification you presented during identification.
 {{% /collapsible %}}

 {{% collapsible 3 "Which identification documents can I use for identification?" %}}
 A valid passport or identity card.
-All other forms of identification <br class="hide-for-mobile">such as a residence permit or driving licence are not sufficient.
+All other forms of identification such as a residence permit or driving licence are not sufficient.
 {{% /collapsible %}}

 {{% collapsible 4 "Where are the data of the identified users stored?" %}}
-The data collected are stored on Swisscom's high-security servers <br class="hide-for-mobile">in Switzerland (Tier IV certification).
+The data collected are stored on Swisscom's high-security servers in Switzerland (Tier IV certification).
 {{% /collapsible %}}

 {{% collapsible 5 "Does QES require a Mobile ID?" %}}
 No. But a Mobile ID makes signing faster and easier, which is why we recommend it.
-On Mobile-ID.ch you can check whether your smartphone already has a Mobile ID and whether the function is activated. <br class="hide-for-mobile">If this is not the case, a new SIM card with Mobile ID can be ordered<br class="hide-for-mobile"> free of charge from most providers.
+On Mobile-ID.ch you can check whether your smartphone already has a Mobile ID and whether the function is activated.
+If this is not the case, a new SIM card with Mobile ID can be ordere free of charge from most providers.
 {{% /collapsible %}}

 {{% collapsible 6 "What if I haven't been identified yet?" %}}